klipsey/DriverMod/README.md

 ___

 ## Changelog

+`1.0.2`
+- Synced gun pickups, but for now only the host is able to see what's in the crate (until i can figure out this stupid code)
+- Fixed non host players being unable to pick up guns
+- Fixed non host players throwing a Captain airstrike instead of a flashbang

 `1.0.1`
 - Fixed gun pickups being permanent- when commenting out the gun test code for release, I accidentally hit the code that swaps back to the pistol as well, whoops